 Boat 3 ARTFUL continues construction in the Devonshire Dock Hall at Barrow and is making good progress with Diesel Generator Trials successfully completed in August 2011.
 It is anticipated that ARTFUL will leave the Devonshire Dock Hall in 2013 and exit Barrow approximately 12 months later to commence sea trials.
-A delay in supply of key Nuclear Steam Raising Plant components and a shortfall in volume of construction and outfit work against the plan has prevented scheduled Core Load from being achieved.
-A number of performance improvement activities have been put in place by the contractor to ensure that the programme remains on track to achieve Operational Handover in 2015.

 Boat 4 AUDACIOUS; all hull and casing units have been moved to the Devonshire Dock Hall and a number of the internal equipment modules have also been shipped inside the respective units.
 First phase of reactor loop build was successfully completed and Main Propulsion Machinery Package shore trials have begun (pre-shipping).
 Two key pressure hull unit-to-unit welds have commenced.
-The Whole Boat Contract, which introduced revised management arrangements and more robust terms aimed at driving delivery, was signed 1 November 2012.
-The Command Deck Module was integrated into Sub Unit 6/7 in December 2012.

-Boat 5 ANSON had her 'keel laid' on 13 October 2011, at a traditional keel laying ceremony where the Minister for International Security Strategy, Gerald Howarth unveiled a section of her hull.
-The submarine has continued the open outfit stage in the Devonshire Dock Hall with some fabrication continuing in the New Assembly Shop.
+Boat 5 ANSON had her 'keel laid' on 13th October 2011, at a traditional keel laying ceremony where the Minister for International Security Strategy, Gerald Howarth unveiled a section of her hull.